 Green iguanas have extremely sharp nails that are handy for climbing trees in the wild but can make handling them difficult (and painful).
-By getting into the habit of regularly trimming your iguana's nails it will make handling them a lot easier and will be less stressful for your reptile if they are used to having it done.
+Getting into the habit of regularly trimming your iguana's nails will make handling them a lot easier and less stressful for your reptile.

 Steps to Trim Iguana Nails